rsksmart/devportal-1.0/content/rsk-devportal/guides/starter-kits/hackathon-starter.md

 This section includes setup instructions for the [Quick Start Guide on Rootstock using Hardhat](/guides/quickstart/hardhat/).

 [](#top "collapsible")
-- A. Installing Node.js and npm
+- A. Installing Node.js and NPM
     - Using [Node Version Manager (recommended)](https://nodejs.org/en/download/package-manager#nvm)
         - **Version:**
             - 12 or later.